m3g/ComplexMixtures.jl/docs/src/index.md

 # Introduction

-MDDF is a package to study the solute and solvent interactions of mixtures of molecules of complex shape.
+*ComplexMixtures* is a package to study the solute and solvent interactions of mixtures of molecules of complex shape.
 Conventional radial distribution functions are not appropriate to represent the structure of a solvent around a solute with many atoms, and a variable, non-spherical shape.